Simplify Routing with Subnetting: How to Organize Your Network Into Smaller Subnets

 Test Your Subnetting Knowledge and Practice, Practice, Practice!

-Don't get discouraged if you didn't understand every little detail I went over in this article.
+Don't get discouraged if you still don’t quite know how to subnet perfectly.
 Subnetting is not really that difficult, but it does require a bit of practice.

 Start with testing your knowledge of subnets and make sure you feel confident about this before you move on to designing your own subnets.
 But remember, if you're on the Cisco Networking track you will have to deal with subnetting sooner or later, so grab this opportunity and start testing yourself.